Sensitivities to feebly interacting particles: public and unified calculations: Semi-analytic approach to calculate sensitivities

 \subsection{Method}

-This work concentrates on FIPs produced at the collision point (or close to it).
+This work concentrates on FIPs produced directly at the collision point or in its immediate vicinity.
 In this case, the production is unaffected by the surrounding infrastructure.
 We calculate the number of events involving a decaying FIP using the following expression:

-The quantities entering Eq.~\eqref{eq:Nevents} are the following (see also Fig.~\ref{fig:acceptance-illustration}): \begin{itemize} \item[--] $N_{\text{prod}}^{(i)}$ is the total number of FIPs produced by the process $i$, e.g., decays of mesons, direct production by proton-target collisions, etc.\ (see fig.~\ref{fig:fip-production-channels}). \item[--] $z$, $\theta$ and $E$ are, respectively, the position along the beam axis, the polar angle, and the energy of the FIP. \item[--] $f^{(i)}(\theta,E)$ is the differential distribution of FIPs in polar angle and energy, for FIPs produced through the process~$i$. \item[--]$\epsilon_{\text{az}}(\theta,z)$ is the azimuthal acceptance:
+The quantities entering Eq.~\eqref{eq:Nevents} are the following: \begin{itemize} \item[--] $N_{\text{prod}}^{(i)}$ is the total number of FIPs produced by the process $i$, e.g., decays of mesons, direct production by proton-target collisions, etc.\ (see fig.~\ref{fig:fip-production-channels}). \item[--] $z$, $\theta$, and $E$ are, respectively, the position along the beam axis, the polar angle, and the energy of the FIP. \item[--] $f^{(i)}(\theta,E)$ is the differential distribution of FIPs in polar angle and energy for FIPs produced through the process~$i$. \item[--]$\epsilon_{\text{az}}(\theta,z)$ is the azimuthal acceptance:

 where $\Delta\phi$ is the fraction of azimuthal coverage for which FIPs decaying at $(z,\theta)$ are inside the decay volume. \item[--] $\frac{dP_{\text{dec}}}{dz}$ is the differential decay probability: